Join the AMA Committee on Financial Audit (COFA). Learn more and apply (member login required). Deadline has been extended to June 29.

 It is in everyone’s interest for the patient to be treated, recover, and return to work as soon as possible.
 The agreement provides financial incentives that encourage more timely reporting.

-There is a sliding scale for reporting the same day, on time and late.
+There are differential rates for reporting the same day, on time and late.
 The same-day fee is substantially higher fee for same-day reporting and many physicians can adapt their business processes and systems to meet the requirements most of the time.

 The on-time fee recognizes that physicians who are extra busy (e.g., in the emergency department) may not be able to meet the “same day” target.